kellykochanski/rescal-snow/README.md

 Many of the auxiliary tools (see the 'analysis' and 'scripts/utilities' directories) are written in Python.
 These are written for Python3 and rely on libraries os, sys, numpy, scipy, csv and pandas; this is all packaged with the Anaconda Python distribution.

 ### Installation

+These instructions will get rescal-snow running on most linux environments; for additional installation options, tips on avoiding/installing missing dependencies, and MacOS installation instructions see `how_to_install.txt'.

 In a terminal, navigate into the main rescal-snow directory (the one containing this readme, as well as 'scripts', 'src', etc').
 Run:
   ./configure